SAP/open-resource-discovery/docs/spec-extensions/policy-levels/sap-core-v1.md

     - Packages MUST NOT be shared by multiple provider (source) systems
     - Packages MUST NOT contain mixed resource types.
 E.g., a Package must only contain either APIs or Events, but never both together.
     - Packages MUST NOT contain content of mixed `visibility`
-  - SAP Business Accelerator Hub publishing becomes slow if too much content is in a Package (> 100 resources).
-Consider creating smaller packages that are split around the aspect of what needs to be published in one transaction.
 - The vendor of a Package MUST be set and be equal to one of the allowed values: `sap:vendor:SAP:`, `customer:vendor:Customer:`.

 ### Consumption Bundle